 Although there are probably a dozen different scenarios for how a Trade could play out after you take the entry, there are 4 main PLAYS that will occur with great frequency which we will review here.

-The Momentum Breakout System is designed to detect Building Momentum at Strategic Breakout points that I have discovered occur during certain market conditions.
-When these breakouts occur the market is primed for a BIG MOVE out of a congestion zone, but everything depends on the LEVEL and strength of Momentum.
+The Dynamic Trigger Range Breakout System is designed to detect Building Momentum at Strategic Breakout points that I have discovered occur during certain market conditions.
+When these breakouts occur the market is primed for a BIG MOVE out of a congestion zone, but everything depends on the LEVEL and strength of momentum.

 We will see 4 basic types of Momentum conditions in the market.